Naduvalur

-Naduvalur is a village in Gangavalli in the Salem district of the state of Tamil Nadu, located in the north central part of the southernmost state of India.

-This is the largest panchayat in Gangavalli taluk.
+Naduvalur is a village in the tehsil (taluk) of Gangavalli, which is located in the Salem district of the state of Tamil Nadu.
+The village is located in the central part of the southernmost state of India.
+Naduvalur is the largest village in the tehsil, and has the largest delegation to the Gangavalli Tehsil Council.

 Location

 Naduvalur is located 60 km from Salem, 12 km from Attur, 43 km from Perambalur and 3 km from Gangavalli.
 It is located on the State Highway 157 connecting Attur and Trichirapalli.
 Tamil is the primary language used here.
 This is a fast developing village in Gangavalli taluk.

 Business

 Agriculture is the primary business.
 Other businesses are Milk products, Tractors for hire, Paddy harvesting machine for hire, medicals.
 There are more than 10 retailer shops available in the village which provides purchase of groceries, taking photocopies/printouts, purchasing of mobile phones, mobiles/DTH recharges, medical facilities and all other basic things.

 Agriculture

 Sugarcane, Paddy, Turmeric, Maize and Cotton are main crops cultivated here.
 It is also famous for tapioca (cassava roots), and there are several tapioca-based industries near Attur today which manufacture products like "Javarisi" (Sago) for markets all over India.
 The power source is from Thedavur TNEB sub station that provides both single and 3 phase supply for domestic and agricultural purposes respectively.

 Market is available on Wednesday evening (from 04:00 PM) of every week.